GavinPHR/Multi-Agent-Path-Finding/README.md

 ```

 ## Contributing
-Pull requests are welcome.
+Suggestions and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License